igorv43/hyperlane-validator/CHECKLIST.md

 - **Relayer**: Status: ___________

 ### Next Steps
-1. ⏳ Create KMS keys (optional, for BSC/Solana)
+1. ⏳ Create KMS keys (optional, for BSC/Ethereum only)
+2. ⏳ Generate hexKey for Solana (see [GENERATE-KEYS-GUIDE.md](GENERATE-KEYS-GUIDE.md))
 2. ⏳ Discover wallet addresses
 3. ⏳ Fund wallets with LUNC (and BNB/SOL if using relayer)
 4. ⏳ Start validator